Individual Charcuterie Cups

 Show Me Your Charcuterie Cups

-I hope this post inspires you to make these charcuterie cups.
-Nothing makes me happier than seeing the snack you create from my tips.
+I hope this post inspires you to make these DIY charcuterie cups.
+Nothing makes me happier than seeing the snacks and apps you create from my tips.
 If you make something inspired by this post, please tag me at @ainttooproudtomeg so I can see and share!

 And, If you liked this recipe, please rate and review.